codeyu/BlogComments/README.md

-# BlogComments
+# Blog Comments
-This repo is used to store comments of https://codeyu.com/
+This repo is used to store comments of http://codeyu.com/